jpfluger/examples/ubuntu-14.04/monit-restart.md

 set daemon 120            # check services at 2-minute intervals
 ```

 To enable http access to monit status and summaries, uncomment the first couple lines for the httpd service.
-This is optional.
-Later in this tutorial I provide instructions to stop and start services from the command line.
+I discovered this is mandatory, even when using the command line to check monit `status` and `summary`.

 ```
 set httpd port 2812 and